Gillis Coignet: Antwerp

-Gillis was born in Antwerp, the son of Gillis the Elder, a scientific instrument maker, and Brigitta Anthonis.
-In the certification book of the city of Antwerp of 1579 he claimed to be 37 years old, in that of 1586 he claimed to be 43, thus he was born ca. 1542 and, if his statements are correct, he was born between April and September of that year.
-He had the misfortune to be born with a large hairy mole in his face, hence his nickname Gillis met de Vlek (Gillis with the Spot).
-According to the Guildbooks of the Guild of St. Luke, Gillis was apprenticed to Lambrecht Wenslyns.
-Van Mander's claim that he stayed with the art dealer Anthony Palerme for some time is correct.
-The latter testified in 1586 that Gillis had been boarding with him when his parents were still alive (i.e. before 1562).
-In 1561 Gillis was admitted to the Guild of St. Luke as a Master.
+Gillis was born in Antwerp, as the son of Gillis the Elder, a goldsmith and a manufacturer of astronomical and mathematical instruments, and Brigitta Anthonis Hendricksdr.
+His precise birth date is not known.
+In the certification book of the city of Antwerp of 1579 he stated to be 37 years old, in that of 1586 he stated to be 43.
+Therefore, he must have been born between April and September of 1542.
+He was born with a large hairy mole in his face, hence his nickname Gillis met de Vlek (Gillis with the Spot).
+In 1543, father Gillis the Elder became a master in the Guild of Saint Luke of Antwerp.
+When he died in 1562/63 he left behind at least three sons, Jacob, Gillis (I) and Michiel, and a daughter, Brigitta.